skluzada/school_projects/README.md

 **New sneakers**: Simple Mathematica program for recommending new sneakers based on user's answers

+**Online News Articles**: Predicting popularity of online news articles using Python in Jupyter Notebook

 **Quizzes**: C++ program to solve and create quizzes with ncurses GUI

 **RFM Analysis**: RFM (Recency, Frequency, Monetary) analysis of customers using Python in Jupyter Notebook